Ynn/selfstar/intro-runtime.md

 OSGi is an execution framework developed on top of Java.
 It builds on the Java’s dynamic features (on demand class loading, multiple class loaders, typing verification before loading) to provide a coarse-grained level of modularity.
 OSGi is a [specification](http://www.osgi.org/Specifications/HomePage) with several popular implementations like [Equinox](http://www.eclipse.org/equinox/), [Felix]({#link_felix#}) or [Knopflerfish](http://www.knopflerfish.org/).

 OSGi supports the dynamic deployment of applications.
 In short, it means that you can easily install or update an application (or part of an application) at runtime without restarting the whole platform.

-OSGi also supports the service-oriented programming style.
+OSGi relies on the notions of bundles and services, described hereafter.

 ## The notion of bundle